-MINIMUM DISTANCES FOR A MINE CLEARANCE WORK SITE Situation Normal Increased Risk Risk 1 Adjacent working personnel wearing PPE in suspected anti- 10 metres 15 metres personnel blast mines less than 200 gm.
-2 Adjacent working personnel wearing PPE in suspected anti- 15 metres 20 metres personnel blast mines 200gm or more.
-3 Adjacent working personnel wearing PPE in suspected anti-tank 25 metres 50 metres mine areas.
-4 Adjacent working personnel wearing PPE in suspected anti- personnel stake, bounding or directional fragmentation mine 20 metres 25 metres areas.
-5 Between the explosive storage point, hazardous area and other 50 metres designated areas.
-6 Between designated safe areas and the hazardous area.
+IIM MINIMUM DISTANCES FOR A MINE CLEARANCE WORK SITE Situation Normal Risk Increased Risk 1 Adjacent working personnel wearing PPE in suspected anti- personnel blast mines less than 200 gm.
+10 metres 15 metres 2 Adjacent working personnel wearing PPE in suspected anti- personnel blast mines 200gm or more.
+15 metres 20 metres 3 Adjacent working personnel wearing PPE in suspected antitank mine areas.
+25 metres 50 metres 4 Adjacent working personnel wearing PPE in suspected anti- personnel stake, bounding or directional fragmentation mine areas.
+20 metres 25 metres 5 Between the explosive storage point, hazardous area and other designated areas.
+50 metres 6 Between designated safe areas and the hazardous area.
+100 metres 7 Between personnel not wearing PPE and personnel working in anti-personnel or anti-tank mine areas.
 100 metres

-100 7 Between personnel not wearing PPE and personnel working in 100 anti-personnel or anti-tank mine areas. metres 1.
-Any reduction to these distances shall only be authorised by the NMAA/UNMAS-SS on a case-by-case basis and shall be required to be included in the detail of relevant Implementation Plans.
-2. These Safety distances shall be increased when required in accordance to the mine / ERW threat.
-3. Encroachment of the safety distances IAW Serials 1 to 5 are acceptable, in order to conduct supervisory/QA functions.
-At these times supervisory/QA personnel should avoid remaining static and spend minimum time inside the safety distance.
-4. Full PPE shall be required to be worn by all personnel at all times regardless of role on encroachment past the designated PPE HOTLINE whilst clearance is taking place.
-5. Normal risk.
-There is no reason to believe that the application of standard manual demining procedures shall result in an unintended detonation.
-6. Increased risk.
+- 1. Any reduction to these distances shall only be authorised by the NMAA/UNMAS-SS on a case-by-case basis and shall be required to be included in the detail of relevant Implementation Plans. - 2.
+These Safety distances shall be increased when required in accordance with the mine / ERW threat. - 3.
+Encroachment of the safety distances IAW Serials 1 to 5 are acceptable, in order to conduct supervisory/QA functions.
+At these times supervisory/QA personnel should avoid remaining static and spend minimum time inside the safety distance. - 4.
+Full PPE shall be required to be worn by all personnel at all times regardless of role on encroachment past the designated PPE HOTLINE whilst clearance is taking place. - 5.
+Normal risk.
+There is no reason to believe that the application of standard manual demining procedures shall result in an unintended detonation. - 6.
+Increased risk.
 The worksite conditions complicate the application of standard manual demining procedures in a way that could be predicted to result in an unintended detonation.
 (IMAS 10.20 Annex B.6.2.)
-L

-Table 2-1 Minimum Safety Distances for a Mine Clearance Work Site
+Table 0-1 Minimum Safety Distances for a Mine Clearance Work Site

-2.4.1.NMAA/UNMAS-SS
+2.4.1 NMAA/UNMAS-SS